 What was the December 2025 injunction?

 In December 2025, Saginaw County Circuit Court issued a preliminary injunction against Williams.
-Williams — appearing pro se, having traveled five hours from Kalamazoo County — was given minutes to review the proposed order under judicial pressure while Ellison appeared from his office via Zoom.
-While his clients were threatening and harassing her.
+Williams appeared pro se, having traveled five hours from Kalamazoo County, and was given minutes to review the proposed order under judicial pressure while Ellison appeared via Zoom.
 The sworn affidavit Ellison submitted to obtain that injunction is now the subject of an active investigation by the Michigan Attorney Grievance Commission, AGC File No. 25-2363.

 What is the AGC investigation?

 The Michigan Attorney Grievance Commission has an active investigation of Ellison’s conduct assigned to Senior Counsel Cora Morgan, AGC File No. 25-2363.
 An active criminal perjury investigation is also documented in Macomb County.
-These matters are pending as of May 28, 2026.
+Both matters are pending as of May 29, 2026.

 What did the school board letter say?

-Williams sent a letter to the Hemlock Public School Board on May 27, 2026 documenting concerns about a domain registered in her 14-year-old daughter’s legal name, the AGC investigation of Ellison’s conduct, Ellison’s characterization of her child protection documentation as “paper terrorism” in a court filing, and related matters.
-The December 2025 injunction expressly exempts statements supported by “verifiable proof.”
+Williams sent a letter to the Hemlock Public School Board on May 27, 2026 documenting concerns about a domain registered in her 14-year-old daughter’s legal name, the AGC investigation of Ellison’s conduct, and related matters.
+The December 2025 injunction expressly exempts statements supported by verifiable proof.
 Williams’ counterclaim documents that every statement in the letter is supported by primary source evidence.
 The school board’s vice president is Katherine Ellison, Philip Ellison’s wife.

 Case Record Status — Outside Legal Counsel PLC et al. v.
 Williams